People's Federative Party (Bulgarian Section): Inauguration

-The inauguration meeting of the party was held from August 3 to August 10, 1909 in cafe "Spledit Palace" in Solun.
-The representatives of 15 local organization attended the congress - H. Yankov and Dimitar Vlahov - Solun, H. Mendikarov and T. Klifov - Gorni Poroy, Stoyko Hadzhiev and Iliya Bizhev - Valovishta, Yane Sandanski and Georgi Kazepov - Melnik, S. Pashkulov and A. Bozhikov - Nevrokop, D.Koshtanov and G. Zahariev - Gorna Dzhumaya, G. Ognyanov - Maleshevsko, K. Samardzhiev and Hristo Chernopeev - Strumitsa, Pande Popmanushev - Petrich, M Goshev and D. Miraschiev - Veles, D. Daskalov and L. Lazarov - Tikvesh, I. Ilyukliev and N. Petrov - Kukush, I. Manolev - Bitolya, Y. Shurkov and F. Bayruaktarov - Skopje, Georgi Strizhovski and Elzov - Razlog, Spasov and Stambonliev - Ser, Todor Panitsa - Drama, A. Kirov - the region around Adrianople, B. Hristov - Dolni Poroy and G. Mihov - Ohrid.
+The inauguration meeting of the PFP was held from August 3 to August 10, 1909 in cafe "Splendid Palace" in Solun.
+The representatives of 15 local organization attended the congress - Hristo Yankov and Dimitar Vlahov - Solun, Hristo Mendikarov and T. Klifov - Gorni Poroy, Stoyo Hadzhiev and Iliya Bizhev - Valovishta, Yane Sandanski and Georgi Kazepov - Melnik, Stoyko Pashkulov and Aleksandar Bozhikov - Nevrokop, Dimitar Koshtanov and G. Zahariev - Gorna Dzhumaya, Gerasim Ognyanov - Maleshevsko, Kostadin Samardzhiev and Hristo Chernopeev - Strumitsa, Pando Popmanushev - Petrich, Metodi Popgoshev and Dimitar Miraschiev - Veles, Dobri Daskalov and Doncho Lazarov - Tikvesh, Ivan Ilyukliev and Nikola Petrov - Kukush, Ivan Manolev - Bitola, Yordan Shurkov and F. Bayraktarov - Skopje, Georgi Skrizhovski and Ivan Elezov - Razlog, Taskata Spasov-Serski and Hristo Stamboliev - Ser, Todor Panitsa - Drama, Angel Popkirov - the region around Adrianople, B. Hristov - Dolni Poroy and Anastas Mitrev - Ohrid.
 As it is described in some of the party's official documents, it stood behind "the interests of the majority of the Bulgarian population - land owners that do not get state support, small land owners, craftsmen and small merchants."
-A major goal of the organization was the reform of the Ottoman Empire into a federation, which included a creation of autonomous vilaets in Macedonia, Albania, Armenia.
+A major goal of the organization was the reform of the Ottoman Empire into a federation, which included a creation of autonomous vilayets in Macedonia, Albania, Armenia.
 Six committees were organized throughout the party's existence.
-The party's agenda was maintained by a committee that included Sandanski, Dimitar Vlahov, Dimitar Kostanov and I. Manolov.
-The party's central committee consisted of A. Matliev, Dimitar Vlahov and H. Yankov, and with advisors Aleksandar Buynov, D. Daskalov, Dimitar Kostanov, Yane Sandanski, Hristo Chernopeev and Y. Shurkov.
+The party's agenda was maintained by a commission that included Sandanski, Dimitar Vlahov, Dimitar Koshtanov and Ivan Manolov.
+The party's central committee consisted of Anastas Matliev, Dimitar Vlahov and Hristo Yankov, and party advisors Aleksandar Buynov, Dobri Daskalov, Dimitar Koshtanov, Yane Sandanski, Hristo Chernopeev and Yordan Shurkov.
+Dimitar Vlahov and Hristo Dalchev were voted as deputies of the PFP (Bulgarian Section) in the Ottoman Parliament.

 Activity

-As deputies of the PFP (Bulgarian Section) were voted Dimitar Vlahov and Hristo Dalchev.
-Dimitar Vlahov was also the chief editor of the newspaper "Narodna Volya" (Peoples' Will).
-Dimo Hadzhidimov organized the newspaper "Konstitutsionna Zarya" (Constitutional Reveille), which was issued in Turkish, French and Bulgarian.
-There was a rift within the party on the role of the Bulgarian Exarchate.
-The Young Turks expressed desires for its abolition.
+At the Second Congress of PFP, which ended on 12 August 1909, two groups were formed - one extreme socialist around Angel Tomov and Dimitar Vlahov and the other moderate - around Sandanski, supported by the Ser revolutionaries.
+The newspaper "Narodna Volya" (Peoples' Will) was the official organ of PFP, and was redacted by Tomov and Vlahov.
+There was a rift within the party on the role of the Bulgarian Exarchate, because the Young Turks expressed desires for its abolition.
 Yane Sandanski was personally involved in the defense of the church.
 The newspaper "Rabotnicheska Iskra" (Worker's Spark), organized by Vasil Glavinov described the two rivaling ethnic Bulgarian parties in the Ottoman Empire at the time, the PFP (Bulgarian Section) and the Union of the Bulgarian Constitutional Clubs.
-According to the newspaper, both of the parties, the former a defender of the poorer Bourgeois, the latter - of the richer, were nationalist and were led by desires of unification with Bulgaria.
-The regions in which PFP (Bulgarian Section) was most popular were in and around Strumitsa, Ser and Drama.
+According to the newspaper, both of the parties, the former a defender of the poorer Bourgeois (small merchants, artisans, peasant owners, the grocers and innkeepers), the latter - of the richer, were nationalist and were led by desires of unification with Bulgaria.
+However the PFP would only accept it on condition that there is no monarchism in Bulgaria anymore.
+The regions in which PFP (Bulgarian Section) was most popular were in and around Strumica, Ser and Drama.